-Over the past year we have seen a dramatic increase in the number of delinquent accounts.
+We have continued to see a dramatic increase in the number of delinquent accounts over this past year.
 Failure to make payment on your bill eventually leads to a shutoff notice and subsequent discontinuance of service.
 The charge for shutoff of a delinquent account is \$55.00.
 After payment of the delinquent amount the turn on charge is \$45.00.
 This amounts to an additional \$100.00 dollars added to the delinquent amount before water service can be restored to your property.
-It is very important that you contact us as soon as you think you may not be able to make payment within the normal 30 day grace period.
-At that time we can discuss options for payment and perhaps offer a payment plan to get you through a tough period and avoid the shutoff and turn on charges.
+It is very important that you contact us as soon as you think you may not be able to make payment within the normal 30-day grace period.
+At that time, we can discuss options for payment and perhaps offer a payment plan to get you through a tough period and avoid the shutoff and turn on charges.
 If you stay within you payment structure it will save you from the additional \$100.00 charges associated with shutoff and turn on policy.